Eyesore123/Eyesore123/README.md

 - All my projects can be easily copied and pasted into your working directory.
 I have instructions in my repos only when set-up requires some kind of installation.
 -  I use course material from different courses in many of my projects, but I add here only projects that are modified to some degree.
 I like adding new features to course projects and trying to make them a little better.
 Most of my projects are original including: snake game, recipe app, portfolio website, math puzzle game and philosopher quiz.
 I've made a couple of simple websites for business use.
 - 👀 Hobbies: coding, reading, gaming, calisthenics, anime/manga.
 - 🌱 Currently I'm learning React.js, Vue.js and Next.js.
-I'm trying out C# in case I want to pursue game development.
-It kinda makes we want to learn C++ for game development.
-For some reason I do almost everything with JavaScript.
-But I use PHP for backend.
+I'm trying out C# in case I want to pursue game development, and currently I'm making small desktop apps with C#.
+I kinda want to learn C++ for game development.
+For some reason I do almost everything with JavaScript and JavaScript is the only language I'm truly comfortable with.
+I use PHP for backend but am familiar with Node.js and other backend technologies.
 - I'm also tinkering with AI tools and exploring the new possibilities of large language models (ChatGPT and Deepseek).
   I want to start my own software business one day, but now I'm fully focusing on my personal projects.
 I'll try to make new projects consistently and add them here.
 I have so many great ideas about what I want to do.
   In the future I'd like to do at least a good-looking portfolio site, space invaders and tetris games, a project management site with advanced tools and an app for work team coordination and scheduling.
 - I'm a sports management professional and have been working in the municipal sector.
 Coding is mainly a hobby.
 - 💞️ I’m ready to work together on some new project!
+I take part in open source projects on the easier end so if you need extra hands, hit me up!
 You're also free to send me feedback after taking a look at my projects.
 More projects coming soon.
 Thanks.
 - 📫 How to reach me: email me at joni.a.putkinen@gmail.com.<br><br><br><br>